signl4/docs/integrations/topdesk/topdesk.md

 Username: The username for your TOPdesk account.

 Password: The application password for the TOPdesk account.
+You can create the application password for your user by going to your user icon (top right in the TOPdesk portal -> My Settings -> Application passwords, and create a new application password here.

 After saving, current (last hour) tickets are retrieved from TOPdesk and an alert is sent to the appropriate SIGNL4 team.